CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 January 29 – 30, 2016

-Enable participants to examine their career plans integrating career and personal life, by studying the experiences of accessible role models.
-Encourage each participant to draft a statement of intent about what she needs to do now and in the future to realize her career plan and help her organization achieve its medium-term goals.
+Enabled participants to examine their career plans integrating career and personal life, by studying the experiences of accessible role models.
+Encouraged each participant to draft a statement of intent about what she needs to do now and in the future to realize her career plan and help her organization achieve its medium-term goals.
+Lectures and training were given by external specialists in human resource development.
+Based on feedback from female managers and occupational specialists indicating that training as well as opportunities for incorporating frontline opinions are needed for younger female employees, a review of potential activities for employees who are not managers or occupational specialists was launched.

 Discussion meetings for women